sunfounder/picar-x/docs/source/python_tts.rst

 Text to Speech
 ===========================

-Before using TTS functions, you must activate speaker so that it can make a sound.
+Before using the Text-to-Speech (TTS) functions, first activate the speaker so that it will be enabled and can make sounds.

 Run ``i2samp.sh`` in the **picar-x** folder, and this script will install everything needed to use i2s amplifier.